jirapatearthl/DualNet-ENE/README.md

 ```
 bash ./BioImClass_preprocessing.sh -i [input folder] -o [output folder]
 ```
-To run test downloaded the model from ... and use the following command:
+To run test downloaded the model and use the following command:
 ```
 bash ./BioImClass_test.sh -m [path to the trainined models] -i [path to the preprocesssed data] -o [output path]
 ```
+.Model with weights used in manuscript can be found here: https://drive.google.com/file/d/1BL1s-0NtIbT0BTMBldUbDu_et5QesIzJ/view?usp=share_link (DualNetENE-20220208-1531.h5).
+Model was trained with Tensorflow v2.4.

 # Disclaimer
 The code and data of this repository are provided to promote reproducible research.
 They are not intended for clinical care or commercial use.